-- a) Audits: including audits carried out by other organizations. - b) Assessments: for instance, assessments of safety culture and SMS effectiveness. - c) Monitoring of occurrences: recurrence of safety events including accidents and incidents as well as errors and rule-breaking situations. - d) Safety surveys; including cultural surveys that could provide feedback on staff engagement with the SMS. - e) Management reviews; examine whether the safety objectives are being achieved by the organization. - f) Evaluation of SPIs and SPTs; possibly as part of the management review. - g) Addressing lessons learnt; from safety reporting systems and safety investigations.
+- a) Audits: including audits carried out by other organizations. - b) Assessments: for instance assessments of safety culture and SMS effectiveness. - c) Monitoring of occurrences: recurrence of safety events including accidents and incidents as well as errors and rule-breaking situations. - d) Safety surveys; including cultural surveys that could provide feedback on staff engagement with the SMS. - e) Management reviews; examine whether the safety objectives are being achieved by the organization. - f) Evaluation of SPIs and SPTs; possibly as part of the management review. - g) Addressing lessons learnt; from safety reporting systems and safety investigations.

-The Supplier should monitor and assess its Safety processes to maintain or continuously improve the overall effectiveness of safety decisions.
+LH and the Supplier will monitor and assess their common Safety processes to maintain or continuously improve the overall effectiveness of safety in their relationship.